AzuraCast/AzuraCast/README.md

 ### What's Included

-Whether you're using the traditional installer or Docker containers, AzuraCast will automatically retrieve and install these components for you:
+Whether you're using the Bare-metal installer or Docker containers, AzuraCast will automatically retrieve and install these components for you:

 #### Radio Software